TikTok Shadow Ban Explained: What It Is, and How to Fix It

 If you think you’ve been shadow-banned on TikTok, here’s what you can do:

-- Check Your Videos
+- Check Your Recent Videos

 How to Avoid a TikTok Shadow Ban?